-In February 2017, the College issued a financing agreement with a private bank totaling \$4,172,008, the proceeds of which were used to advance refund \$1,880,000 of Series 2007 Full Faith and Credit Obligations and \$2,085,000 of Series 2008 Full Faith and Credit Obligations through an in-substance defeasance and to pay issuance costs.
+In February 2017, the College issued a full faith and credit refunding financing agreement with a private bank totaling \$4,172,008, the proceeds of which were used to advance refund \$1,880,000 of Series 2007 Full Faith and Credit Obligations and \$2,085,000 of Series 2008 Full Faith and Credit Obligations through an in-substance defeasance and to pay issuance costs.
 This constituted all remaining Series 2007 Obligations and all but \$165,000 of the remaining Series 2008 Obligations.
 The remaining Series 2008 Obligations were paid by the College during 2017-18 along with interest of \$8,250.
 The College advance refunded these obligations to reduce its total debt service payments over the life of the Series 2017 Financing Agreement by \$247,406 and to obtain an economic gain (difference between the present values of the debt service payments on the old and new debt) of \$218,185.
-All defeased Series 2007 and Series 2008 Obligations will be redeemed on December 1, 2018.
-Principal payments on the Series 2017 Financing Agreement are due annually beginning in June 2017 through June 1, 2027 and interest is payable in December and June of each year at a rate of 2.39%.
+All defeased Series 2007 and Series 2008 Obligations were redeemed on June 1, 2018.
+The full faith and credit of the College is pledged for the financing agreement.
+Principal payments on the Series 2017 Financing Agreement are due annually beginning in June 2017 through June 1, 2027 and interest is payable in December and June of each year at a fixed rate of 2.39%.
 Obligations under the financing agreement maturing on or after June 1, 2020 are subject to redemption in whole or in part at 100% of the principal amount plus accrued interest to the redemption date.